flazepe/discord-widget-bot/README.md

 A (very) basic Discord widget embed for your website.
 It only supports one channel, which is good if you want to embed a Discord channel in your website for your support server.

+# Disclaimer

+This widget and its API have no authentication nor ratelimits, so anybody could abuse it.
+This is meant to be a small project, not for production use.

 # Setup

 ## API